- Classic & Antique Cars

 How Will My Car Be Protected During Transit?

 Classic car transport companies have several levels of protection involved throughout the shipping process to make sure that your car is safely taken care of every step of the way.
 Not only are modern carriers extremely safe and secure, but customers almost always have the option of choosing enclosed auto transport, which provides the most protection possible during shipment, particularly against extreme weather.

 How Do You Prepare Your Car For Shipping?

 Before your vehicle can be picked up and loaded for transport, there’s a few minor preparations you’ll need to make.
 The list below covers the most common requirements from auto transport companies and are generally considered the best practices for preparing a car (classic or otherwise) for shipping.
-For a more detailed breakdown of steps to take before transport, please see our web page here.

 - Make sure tires are properly inflated